Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_running.md

 -   Read dirty data from the cache

--   Write data to the cache in write-back mode
+-   Write data to the cache in write-back mode or write-only mode

 Cases where Open CAS Linux will *return an error* to the calling application and *continue processing IO* include *core device IO errors* when attempting to: